smileidentity/android/README.md

    (`gpg --keyserver keys.openpgp.org --send-keys KEY_ID`)
 5. Verify key was distributed (`gpg --keyserver keys.openpgp.org --search-key KEY_ID`)

+### Configure Play Store Upload Keystore

+The upload keystore lives in 1Password.
+It is named `Play Store Upload Keystore`.
+Download this file and save it to `sample/upload.jks`.

+It is also stored in this project as a Base64 encoded secret for use by GitHub Actions.

 ### Configure Gradle Properties

 Add the following properties to `~/.gradle/gradle.properties`: